OrneyVortex/newsmonkey/README.md

 An App based on fetching data from NewsApi.

-Create a file with name ".env.local" and enter the code:
+Create a file with name ".env.local" and enter the code for api key:

 REACT_APP_NEWS_API="your API"

-and save save it in the root directory and you are ready to go!!
+and save it in the root directory and you are ready to go!!